mathcodes/mathcodes/README.md

 <br/>

-✍️ &nbsp;&nbsp;mastering the art of Prompt Engineering and implementation of AI into my applications with OpenAI's [ChatGPT](https://chat.openai.com/chat), and most recently comparing it with Google's [Bard](https://bard.google.com/)🤖 🌱
+🤖 &nbsp;&nbsp;all about ai, LLMs, and harnessing the power as I work on apps and plug-ins that will be released soon (hit me up if you're curious!) 🤖

-✍️ &nbsp;&nbsp;starting a new technical blog on Medium found [here](https://medium.com/@jcircle9)
+✍️ &nbsp;&nbsp;transitioning my technical blog on [Medium](https://medium.com/@jcircle9) over to [Hashnode](https://jonchristie.hashnode.dev/) ✍️

-🔭 &nbsp;&nbsp;looking for my next `job` in `frontend web development`.
+🔭 &nbsp;&nbsp;looking for my role as a frontend, backend, or full-stack developer.
 I'm open to related positions including entry-level opportunities!
+Here is my [portfolio](https://www.jonchristie.net)!🔭

-🛠&nbsp;&nbsp;working on open-source project, [ContentForDevelopers.com](contentfordevelopers.com) as well as optimizing scalability and performance in the MANY apps I am re-deploying having previously been on Heroku.
+🛠&nbsp;&nbsp;Working on v1.3.0 of [ContentForDevelopers.com](contentfordevelopers.com) with some major changes to includes more material that reaches a much broader range of developers.

-🤝&nbsp;&nbsp;currently forming a team of devs with any amount of experience as a project to collaborate, learn, and gain experience working with others in tech!
+🤝&nbsp;&nbsp; Collaborating with a growing team to create an open-source, AI-infused application to solve a problem.
+Wanna join?!🤝

 🙋🏻&nbsp;&nbsp;open to questions and thoughts about `coding`, `web development`, `networking`, `job opportunities` or whatever you have on your mind!!!